ansible-collections/amazon.aws/docs/community.aws.s3_lifecycle.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Configure a lifecycle rule on a bucket to expire (delete) items with a prefix of /logs/ after 30 days
+    - name: Configure a lifecycle rule on a bucket to expire (delete) items with a prefix of /logs/ after 30 days community.aws.s3_lifecycle:
-    - s3_lifecycle:
         name: mybucket
         expiration_days: 30
         prefix: logs/
         status: enabled
         state: present

-    # Configure a lifecycle rule to transition all items with a prefix of /logs/ to glacier after 7 days and then delete after 90 days
+    - name: Configure a lifecycle rule to transition all items with a prefix of /logs/ to glacier after 7 days and then delete after 90 days community.aws.s3_lifecycle:
-    - s3_lifecycle:
         name: mybucket
         transition_days: 7
         expiration_days: 90